OldSchoolRSTips/OldSchoolRSTips/README.md

 No, this is a tiny website being hosted on a Raspberry Pi.
 I don't think it will ever even require donations in its current scope.
 This is a philanthropic effort.
 These tips have benefited me and made my gameplay much better over the few years I have discovered them, and I want the trail to be much easier for those that traverse it in my wake.

 I do intend to look into ways to track likes, however.
-This is not monetization (by me), but I'm willing to bet Google would make money off of me using Analytics.
-If I track likes, it will have to be done in such a way that preserves the private identities of those that like it.
-That means no login systems.
+This is not monetization (by me), but I'm willing to bet Google would make money off of me using their services.
+If I track likes and such, it will have to be done in such a way that preserves the private identities and credentials of those that use the website or participate.
+We live in a very scary era of game accounts being hacked and stolen all the time.
+A lot of this happens because people maliciously create websites and software tools that are designed to get vital information from their users to aid in account theft.
+Transparency and time are often the only things that can alliviate suspicion.

+That means no login systems for likes.
 It'll most likely be some sort of one-way hash of an IP/useragent salt mix being stored in an SQL database via an AJAX call.
 This would allow for a "ranking" system where users can vote their most desired tips to the top of a hall-of-fame like list.

+Of course, all of it will be open source for the community to see besides the actual database contents.

 # Is this competing with the wiki?